What is Stormwater Pollution?

 Each day 100 million gallons of polluted urban runoff enter the ocean untreated, leaving toxic chemicals in our surf and tons of trash in our beaches.

 La Habra Drainage Systems

-All of La Habra’s rainwater runoff drains into the Coyote Creek, which is a principal tributary of the San Gabriel River.
+All of La Habra's rainwater runoff drains into the Coyote Creek, which is a principal tributary of the San Gabriel River.
 The San Gabriel River empties into the Pacific Ocean in Seal Beach.
-Many residents are not aware that La Habra has 2 drainage systems:
+If many residents are not aware that La Habra has 2 drainage systems: